Emails running through your hosting account are putting your site at risk in ways you can’t imagine.

 Hide your IP immediately if you have a new site or have recently moved to a new host.
 That way it will never get listed and the bots will never find it.

-And MX records are not the only thing that can expose your IP address.
-You can hide all the others at CloudFlare too.
+Email MX records are not the only thing that can expose your IP address.

 - Core site files